• Skip to primary navigation

 Tuition and Costs for BSN Programs in Oregon

 Understanding the cost components of a can turn your head.
-The costs for BSN program will include mandatory costs including textbooks, lab fees, and more.
+The costs for the BSN program will include mandatory costs, including textbooks, lab fees, and more.

-For example, the total cost of the program for traditional BSN is approximately $ 50,000 for residents and nearly $ 80,000 for non-residents
+For example, the program’s total cost for traditional BSN is approximately $ 50,000 for residents and nearly $ 80,000 for non-residents.

 MSN programs in Oregon